Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: Polar-type static tidal-field perturbation to Schwarzschild black holes: construction and tidal Love numbers

-We show the vanishing of the quadrupole tidal Love number for the polar-type perturbation from the axial-type one.
+We show the vanishing of the quadrupole tidal Love and dissipation numbers for the polar-type perturbation from the axial-type one.
 The general solution of the axial-type perturbation with $\ell=2$ is given in Eq.~\eqref{generalsol:l=2}, i.e.,

 where $C_{1}$, $C_{2}$ are constants.
 Acting the operator~$D_+$ in Eq.~\eqref{isoDplus}, we obtain

 This is indeed a solution of the static Zerilli equation~\eqref{staticZerillieq} with $\ell=2$.
 Equation~\eqref{DPhiminusgeneral} shows that the term of $C_2$ is logarithmically divergent in the horizon limit~$z\to1$; to eliminate that term, we impose~$C_{2}=0$, thereby obtaining